galan/flux/README.md

 * `close()` - Closes the response (stream); note that `Response` is `Autoclosable`

 # Notes & Hints
-* You don't have to use the static `Flupi` factory class, if you want to Inject the builder using a DI framework such as Guice, you can simply bind an instance of `FluentHttpClient`.
+* You don't have to use the static `Flux` factory class, if you want to Inject the builder using a DI framework such as Guice, you can simply bind an instance of `FluentHttpClient`.
-* Flupi is thread-safe
+* Flux is thread-safe
 * For testing it is useful to know that you can utilize the `MockCommonHttpClient`.
 You can pass the `MockCommonHttpClient` with canned Responses.

   [1]: https://github.com/d8bitr/maven-repository